sjmoran/curl-image-enhancement/README.md

 ### Datasets

 * __Samsung S7__: this dataset can be downloaded [here](https://www.kaggle.com/knn165897/s7-isp-dataset).
-We use images for our test dataset, images for our validation dataset and the remaining images for training
+The validation and testing images are listed below, the remaining images serve as our training dataset.
+For all results in the paper we use random crops of patch size 512x512 pixels during training.

   * Validation Dataset Images